 CONTAINER STRUCTURES

-Modular Structural Consultants, LLC (MSC) is one of the very few structural engineer firms in the United States specializing in shipping container building structural design.
-Our team leverages advanced technology, combined with extensive structural engineering knowledge, industry experience, and container design expertise, to ensure reliable and safe container structures.
+Modular Structural Consultants, LLC (MSC) is one of the very few structural engineering firms in the United States specializing in ISO shipping container building structural design.
+We offer engineering services for container structure design, serving clients in the US and other countries around the world, ensuring innovative solutions tailored to diverse needs.
+Our team leverages advanced technology, combined with extensive structural engineering knowledge, industry experience, and expertise in container design, to deliver reliable, economical and safe container structures.
 We design the container buildings according to the US building design codes, including International Building Code (IBC), design loads for building and other structures with ASCE 7, steel design with AISC 360 and AISI S100.

-Intermodal shipping containers are made of strong and durable materials, suitable for building structures.
-Shipping containers can be repurposed for various building functions, including storage, workspace, living space, industrial, bathrooms and locker rooms, military and training facilities, emergency response facilities and multi-container buildings.
+Shipping containers are made of strong and durable materials, suitable for building structures.
+Shipping containers can be repurposed for various building functions in commercial, industrial and military use, including office, storage, workspace, living space, bathrooms and locker rooms, military training facilities, emergency response facilities, equipment enclosure and multi-container buildings.

-Intermodal shipping containers are made of strong and durable materials, suitable for building structures.
-Shipping containers can be repurposed for various building functions, including storage, workspace, living space, industrial, bathrooms and locker rooms, military and training facilities, emergency response facilities and multi-container buildings.
+Shipping containers are made of strong and durable materials, suitable for building structures.
+Shipping containers can be repurposed for various building functions in commercial, industrial and military use, including office, storage, workspace, living space, bathrooms and locker rooms, military training facilities, emergency response facilities, equipment enclosure and multi-container buildings.

 40ft Stand Alone Container Tower